Mithgal-JH/Mithgal-JH/README.md

 Computer Science Student @ Palestine Polytechnic University | Software Developer Trainee

-I'm a student with a strong passion for Artificial Intelligence and Machine Learning.
-My main focus is on deepening my knowledge in AI and honing my problem-solving skills through algorithms and data structures.
-I also have previous experience in Full-Stack Web Development, where I built applications using React and Firebase.
+My focus is on Artificial Intelligence and Machine Learning, where I apply my skills in algorithms and Python.
+I also have a practical background in web development using React and Firebase.

 ---